oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 **Grafana**

 First up are Grafana and Prometheus for metrics and dashboards.
 Click the URI for Grafana from the previous deployment step.
 Click **General** at the top left corner and click the **istio** folder.
-You should see multiple pre-configured dashboards.
+You should see multiple preconfigured dashboards.
 You can monitor the performance of the workloads and the istio system itself here.
 You can also create your own dashboards if you like.
 Prometheus provides the data visualized on Grafana.

 {% img blog/cloud-native-java-microservices-with-istio/grafana.png alt:"Grafana dashboard" width:"900" %}{: .center-image }